NagarjunaAddanki/meter-reading/README.md

 ```
 dotnet run --project source\api
 ```
 Use postman to post a csv file containing meter readings to the following endpoint.
 Ensure that the name of the key in form data is **"file"**.
-The meter readings are read from the csv, validated and persisted in the data store.

 **https://localhost:5001/MeterReading/meter-reading-uploads**

 Response contains the number of records successfully processed from the provided csv meter readings.